pasqal-io/qadence/docs/digital_analog_qc/analog-basics.md

 ### RX / RY / RZ rotations

 The `AnalogRot` provides full control over the parameters of $\mathcal{H}^\text{d}$, but users coming from a digital quantum computing background may be more familiar with the standard `RX`, `RY` and `RZ` rotations, also available in Qadence.
-For the emulated analog interface, Qadence provides alternative
-`AnalogRX`, `AnalogRY` and `AnalogRZ` operations which call `AnalogRot` under the hood to represent the rotations accross the respective axes.
+For the emulated analog interface, Qadence provides alternative `AnalogRX`, `AnalogRY` and `AnalogRZ` operations which call `AnalogRot` under the hood to represent the rotations accross the respective axis.

 For a given angle of rotation $\theta$ provided to each of these operations, currently a set of hardcoded assumptions are made on the tunable Hamiltonian parameters:

 $$
 \begin{aligned}